alphagov/styleguides/pull-requests.md

 - If you're going to discuss some issues offline, please comment as such in the PR so that no-one merges it in the meantime - "A few issues here, going to discuss offline" would be enough
+- Try running the code - even if the tests pass it might have bugs
 - Definition of 'done' - if the PR adds value on its own but doesn't entirely address the need/ticket merge and deploy it anyway.
 Any improvement is a good improvement, and it keeps the code moving